-The Park was named Akagera because of the Akagera River which flows along the Eastern boundary pouring its water into Lake Ihema and several other small lakes.
+The Park was gets its name from the Akagera River which flows along the Eastern boundary pouring its water into Lake Ihema and several other small lakes.
 This park comprises savannah and swamp habitats.
 Almost a third of this park is lakes and linking papyrus swamps which makes it the largest protected wetland in East-Central Africa.

-The Park was a great habitat for many animals including the black rhinos which were introduced from Tanzania, Masai giraffes which were also introduced from Kenya in 1986, with over 300 lions, and also a large population of African wild dogs.
+The Park was a great habitat for many animals including the black rhinos (from Tanzania).
+Additionally, Masai giraffes were an addition from Kenya in 1986.
+Also, there were over 300 lions and a large population of African wild dogs.
 However, these dogs later diminished by a disease pandemic in 1984.

 The outbreak of 1994 Rwanda Genocide was also a great blow to the Akagera National Park as its known large diversity perished.
-All the entire animal population in this park was killed for settlement by the Rwanda returnees that had fled to the neighboring countries because of the Genocide.
+Unfortunately, the park lost the entire animal population due to poaching.
+This was because the Rwanda returnees that had fled to the neighboring countries were looking for settlement.

-The Akagera National Park became history but luckily, in 2009, The Rwanda Development Board together with the African Parks Network entered into an Agreement for joint management of this Park where security was increased and locally extinct animal species were reintroduced in the Park.
+The Akagera National Park became history.
+However, in 2009, there was an agreement between the Rwanda Development with the African Parks Network for joint management of this Park.
+In addition, there was an increase in security and re-introduction of locally extinct animal species.

-The construction of the Western boundary fence which measures about 120km (74.6miles) was implemented for more tight security of the park.
-An air surveillance helicopter was deployed, training of an expert rhino tracking was also introduced.
+There was construction of the Western boundary fence (about 120km (74.6miles)) for tight security of the park.
+Additionally, there was deploying of an air surveillance helicopter and training of an expert rhino tracking.
 A protection team and canine anti-poaching unit were deployed all in the favor of the park.